 Rebecca Kuder writes award-winning fiction and creative nonfiction.
 For her creative nonfiction, Rebecca was awarded an Ohio Arts Council Individual Excellence Award for FY 2018.
 Her novel, The Watery Girl, was a 2013 and 2014 finalist for the Many Voices Project at New Rivers Press.
 Her novel The Eight Mile Suspended Carnival is forthcoming in 2021 (stay tuned!).
 Currently, Rebeccais working on a memoir about the house where she grew up (which was burned down by the fire department as an exercise).

 Rebecca redesigned the curriculum and for nearly seven years served as the faculty chair in the Individualized Master of Arts in Creative Writing at Antioch University Midwest.
 She served on the board of the Antioch Writers’ Workshop, and has taught creative writing at Antioch College, The Modern College of Design, and Stivers School for the Arts.
 She has also led workshops and given presentations at Antioch Writers’ Workshop, Wright State University, McKinney Middle School, Greene County Public Library, and Into The Blue Yoga.

 Rebecca and her husband, the writer Robert Freeman Wexler, live in Yellow Springs, Ohio, with their daughter.
 When she’s not writing, teaching, or reading, Rebecca likes to make things from fiber, including one-of-a-kind, Sanity Creek Sock Monkeys and other creatures.
-You can read more about the monkeys here: http://sanitycreek.wordpress.com/.
+You can read more about Sanity Creek here: http://sanitycreek.wordpress.com/.

 Rebecca grew up, frequently barefoot, in Yellow Springs, Ohio.
 At age five, she attended the first Rainbow Family Gathering in the Colorado Rocky Mountains.
 She wrote her first book, The Hole in the Shirt, when she was seven.
 Her father mimeographed the book and they sold copies for thirty-five cents each at the local sidewalk sale.
 In high school, college, and afterwards, Rebecca worked as an actor, stage manager, director.
 Later she worked in community mental health.